nicholamerkel/albert-for-party-affiliation/README.md

 (Previously used data from: [Kaggle’s Democrat Vs. Republican Tweets](https://www.kaggle.com/kapastor/democratvsrepublicantweets))

-#### Combining Tweet into Comprehensive Dataset for Fine-Tuning
+#### Combining Tweets into Comprehensive Dataset for Fine-Tuning
-*First, manually groom each xlsx file, keeping only the tweets that reflect given party affiliation.<br>I chose to keep first 100 party-relevant tweets for each xlsx file/chosen twitter account*<br>
+*First, manually groom each xlsx file, keeping only the tweets that reflect given party affiliation.<br>I chose to keep first 100 party-relevant tweets for each xlsx file/chosen twitter account.*<br><br>
 As noted, `twitter-scraper`'s `get_tweets()` implements the functionality for scraping tweets from one twitter profile.
 Fine-tuning requires one .tsv file of full corpus.<br>
 To do so:
 1. Manually gather tweets from each file in `twitter_scraper\scrubbed_tweets` and copy into one .xlsx file (after manually grooming)